acohen27/dockerStuff/README.md

   new line???
     c'mon seriously!

+* (You may need to do this - git remote set-url origin git@github.com:ServiceMesh/agility.git)
 * Start a new terminal and type "docker" to initialize the docker environment and its variables
 * git pull agility (to get the latest)
 * cd $KARAF_HOME/.. and ant clean deploy